ScottyNZ/swUdaciCards/readme.md

 Flashcard program to help users memorize new vocabulary or concepts.
 This project was developed in order to learn more about the react native and expo built tools.
-It is also a Udacity NanoDegree requirement which described the basic layout and functionality of this application.
+It is also a Udacity NanoDegree project requirement.
+The project described the basic layout and functionality of this application.

 This application was initially created using expo-cli and selecting the tabs